meaniebeanie22/meaniebeanie22.github.io/chapters/the-treasure-hunt-the-voice-among-the-trees.md

 chart.

-But it was not its size that now impressed my companions; it was the knowledge that seven hundred thousand pounds in gold lay somewhere buried below its spreading shadow.
+But it was not its size that now impressed my companions; it was the knowledge that [:seven hundred thousand pounds](#holyjesusmoneyprinter) in gold lay somewhere buried below its spreading shadow.
 The thought of the money, as they drew nearer, swallowed up their previous terrors.
 Their eyes burned in their heads; their feet grew speedier and lighter; their whole soul